Heatmaps

 List all APs on mouseover - By default, the Legend only shows the loudest AP on most heatmaps.
 With this option enabled, all access points will be listed on mouseover.

-Auto-select prediction input - By default, Hamina chooses which model to use for prediction: Walls + objects, environment type, or environment learning.
+Auto-select prediction input - By default, Hamina chooses which model to use for prediction.
 By disabling this option, you can manually choose which model Hamina should use in both the Simulation tab and Live tab.

-The Live View is currently available as a Feature Preview for Hamina Network Planner Plus subscribers.
-See the release notes for more information about the Feature Preview.
+The Live View is currently available as a beta feature for Hamina Network Planner Plus subscribers.

 Hamina Network Planner keeps planning fast, smooth and responsive by calculating heatmaps in stages.
 The first stage is a relatively low-resolution heatmap, so you get instant (or near-instant) results.
 Then, Hamina Network Planner opportunistically calculates successively higher-resolution heatmaps until it was reached the maximum resolution for the browser window.